RegestaItalia/trm-docs/server/setup.md

 The first installation must be performed using the [standalone installer](https://raw.githubusercontent.com/RegestaItalia/trm-server/refs/heads/main/ztrm_installer.prog.abap).

 The **standalone installer** is a self-contained ABAP report that allows the installation of **trm-server** and **trm-rest**.\
-The installer will import trm-server transports (and eventually trm-rest transports too, if needed) into your system and automatically move its objects into the temporary package `$TRM` (which will also be generated).
+The installer will import trm-server transports (and eventually trm-rest transports too, if necessary) into your system and automatically move its objects into the temporary package `$TRM` (which will also be generated).\
+The installer does not import the **/ATRM/** namespace, as trm-server and trm-rest are intended to be used as-is.
+If you need to modify its objects, consider [installing them via abapGit](#install-with-abapgit) instead.

 After the initial installation, it is recommended to install subsequent theit updates via TRM.